-Part 1: Introduction
+Part I: Introduction 5

-1 Who We Are
+1. Who We Are 5

-1.1 Background5
+1.1 Background 5

-1.2 The Bank's Values5
+1.2 The Bank's Values 5

-2 What Is the Code of Business Conduct and Ethics?
+2. What Is the Code of Business Conduct and Ethics?
 5

-3 Applica Application of the Code

-4 Compli Compliance with the Code and Applicable Legislation

-5 Where to Go for Help

-6 Relief Procedures

-7 Acknowledgment, Disclosure Statement and Code Certification

-8 Breach of the Code

-Part art II: Work Environment

-1 A Fair Place to Work

-2 Prevention of Harassment and Violence

-Part III: Con fidentiality

-Part IV: Con flicts of Interest

-1 What Is s a Conflict of Interest?
-10

-2 Procure ement 11

-3 Solicita tion in the Workplace 11

-4 Hospita ality, Gifts and Other Benefits 11

-1 Gifts 12

-2 Hospitality 12

-3 Sporting or Entertainment Events 12

-4 Prohibited Benefits 13

-5 Requests for Proposals 13

-6 Regulatory or Supervisory Relationship13

-7 Other Organizations 13

-5 5 Travel, Speaking Engagements, Attendance at Conferences

-5.1 Travel 13

-5.2 Speaking Engagements 14

-5.3 Attendance at Conferences 14

-6 Externa External Activities

-6.1 Outside Employment 15

-6.2 Board Appointments 15

-6.3 Community or Non-Profit Organizations 15
+3. Application of the Code 6

+4. Compliance with the Code and Applicable Legislation 6

+5. Relief Procedures

+6. Acknowledgment, Disclosure Statement and Code Certification 7

+7. Breach of the Code 7

+8. Where to Go for Help 7

+Part II: : Work Environment 8

+1. A Fair Place to Work 8

+2. Health and Safety

+3. Prevention of Harassment and Violence

+Part III I: Confidentiality 9

+Part IV /: Conflicts of Interest 10

+1. What Is a Conflict of Interest?

+2. Procurement

+3. Solicitation in the Workplace

+4. Hospitality, Gifts and Other Benefits

+4.1 Gifts

+4.2 Hospitality

+4.3 Sporting or Entertainment Events

+4.4 Prohibited Benefits

+4.5 Requests for Proposals

+4.6 Regulatory or Supervisory Relationship

+4.7 Other Organizations

+5. Travel, Speaking Engagements, Attendance at Conferences, Honoraria

+and Fees

+5.1 Travel

+5.2 Speaking Engagements

+5.3 Attendance at Conferences

+5.4 Honoraria and Fees

+6. External Activities

+6.1 Outside Employment

+6.2 Board Appointments

+6.3 Community or Non-Profit Organizations

 6.4 Political Activities 15

-7 Offers of Employment and Leaving the Bank 15
+7. Offers of Employment and Leaving the Bank 15

-7.1 Offers of Employment 16
+7.1 Offers of Employment

-7.2 Transition Arrangements 16
+7.2 Transition Arrangements

 7.3 Post-Employment Arrangements 16

-8 Insider Trading and Tipping 17
+8. Insider Trading and Tipping

-9 Questio Questions and Answers 17
+9. Questions and Answers

-Part V: Conduct of Personal Financial Transactions
+Part V: C Conduct of Personal Financial Transactions 18

-1 Introduction 18
+1. Introduction 18

-2 Trading Blackout Periods 18
+2. Trading Blackout Periods 18

-3 Provisions That Apply to All Levels 1
+3. Provisions that Apply to All Levels 19

 3.1 Scope of Restrictions 19

-3.2 Arrangements for Restricted Instruments

-and Other Assets 19
+3.2 Arrangements for Restricted Instruments and Other Assets 19

 3.3 Close Family Members and Associates 20

 3.4 Advice 20

 3.5 Levels 20

-4 onal Requirements for

-Memb ers of Governing Council 21
+4. Additional Requirements for Members of Governing Council 21

-Part VI: Har ndling Information
+Part VI: Handling Information 22

-1 Access to Information and Privacy 22
+1. Access to Information and Privacy 22

-2 Inform ation Management 22
+2. Information Management 22

-3 Intelle ctual Property 22
+3. Intellectual Property 22

-4 Use of Electronic and Social Networks 23
+4. Use of Electronic and Social Networks 23

-Part VII: Ad ministration of the Code
+Part VII: Administration of the Code 24

-1 Superv isors 24
+1. Supervisors 24

-2 Compliance Office 24
+2. Compliance Office 24

-3 Reporting Breaches 25
+3. Reporting Breaches of the Code or Other Policies 25

-4 Board Oversight 25
+4. Board Oversight 26

-5 Public .
-Servants Disclosure Protection Act 26
+5. Public Servants Disclosure Protection Act 26

-Part Part VIII: Definitions
+Part VIII : Definitions 27

-Appe endix I

-Oath or Solemn Affirmation of Office 29
+Annondi ix I: Oath or Solemn Affirmation of Office 20

-Appendix II
+Appendi ix i.
+Odui di Soleilili Alliffildudii di Ollice 29

-Financial Transactions
+Appendi ix II: Financial Transactions 30

+Appendi ix III: The Bank's Disclosure Channels and Mechanisms 34